Qazi Asif

 Qazi Muhammad Asif (born 7 May 1950) is a Pakistani former footballer who played as midfielder, and former FIFA referee.
 Asif played for the Pakistan national football team from 1981 to 1985, and was a member of the FIFA refereeing panel from 1988 to 1996.

 Early life

 Asif was born on 7 May 1950 in Peshawar, Pakistan.

+Playing career

 After representing his school and college football teams, Asif joined Kickers Club in 1973, and later represented Warsak FC Peshawar for five years.

-Playing career

 At domestic level, Asif played for National Bank from 1978 to 1985 at the National Football Championship.
 He first received his international call up from Pakistan for the 1981 King's Cup held in Thailand, and featured at the 1982 Quaid-e-Azam International Tournament the next year, where he played as starter against Nepal.
 He was again called for the 1985 Quaid-e-Azam International Tournament held in Peshawar.